Published at: 2025-10-30

 1.1 Use Cases

-• Single-dimension treemap (Figure 1) is ideal for analyzing and displaying data distributions.
+Treemaps are renowned for their unique hierarchical structure and intuitive data visualization, enabling users to easily comprehend complex data distributions.
+For instance, a single-dimension treemap (Figure 1) is ideal for analyzing and displaying data distributions.
 It helps users quickly identify key data points and understand proportions across different segments.
-This type is particularly useful for scenarios such as departmental performance analysis or product category sales breakdowns, providing a clear overview of overall data.
+This type of treemap is particularly useful for showcasing departmental performance or sales breakdowns by product category, providing a clear overview of the data.

 Figure 1.
-Single-dimension treemap
+Single-Dimension Treemap

 Figure 2.
-Dual-dimension treemap
+Dual-Dimension Treemap

 1.2 Chart Configuration